MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_changes.md

     3.4.2.2.2 A component name must be unique (over model _and_ import components) 3.4.2.3 A component_ref must equal the name of a component in the imported model (directly or via an import) 3.4.2.4 A model component must not have a component_ref attribute

-Initial values can now be variables

-    3.4.3.7 An initial value can be a number or a local variable name

 Units can now be imported